Sun Country Airlines | Orlando

 Orlando, FL 32806

 The atmosphere and locale may be unassuming, but the service at Mediterranean Blue is some of the warmest in Orlando, and the food is spot-on.
-It’s all traditional Mediterranean fare done right, from souvlaki to gyros to falafel.
+It’s all traditional Greek fare done right, from souvlaki to gyros to falafel.
 Owned by siblings, this restaurant offers some of the freshest, healthiest cuisine around.
+Opa!

 The Social Chameleon